AI-Generated Alt text for your images and video thumbnails

 Flockler now supports AI-generated alt text for images and video thumbnails, helping your website meet accessibility standards and improve SEO.

-What is Alt text and why it matters?
+What is Alt text and why does it matter?

 Alt text (short for "alternative text") is a written description of an image that: